asmmhossain/mepi17/index.Rmd

 ### ANN: training

 - We use the reference sequence set used in **COMET** to train the ANN
-- Cross-validation is done using randomly removing one sequence from the training set
+- Cross-validation is done using randomly removing one sequence from the training set for each subset
 - Cross-entropy cost function is used to update network weights and biases
+- Multiple epochs are used and the one producing best validation accuracy is stored

 ---